digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 Format
 ------

+The tree preservation order dataset should be provided as a CSV file.
-You can provide data in one of these formats:
+You can provide the area and individual tree data in one of these formats:

 -   CSV
 -   GeoJSON